TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Developers/Index.rst

 You can also look at existing extensions to see how other developers have built their extensions.

-All (publicly available) third party extensions are listed in the `TYPO3 Extension Repository <https://extensions.typo3.org/?tx_solr%5Bfilter%5D%5B0%5D=typo3%3A9+LTS>`__.
+All (publicly available) third-party extensions are listed in the `TYPO3 Extension Repository <https://extensions.typo3.org/?tx_solr%5Bfilter%5D%5B0%5D=typo3%3A9+LTS>`__.

 You can do a search, and then click on "Code Insights" to go to the code